 Post early, post frequently, and post everywhere.

-Nanny Parent Connection is a great place if you’re in the Seattle area to connect with a lot of people to do some networking because I guarantee you you will bump into somebody who knows somebody who can help.
+Nanny Parent Connection is a great place if you’re in the Seattle area to connect with a lot of people to do some networking because we guarantee you you will bump into somebody who knows somebody who can help.

 We also offer our Last Minute Care Service, CareCalendar, and Member Search tools – all of which are great for finding part time child care (or you can ask our Search Team for help!)